 #Arctic #dispersal #migration #melting #ice #culture #oceans #digitallife #music #climatechange

-The Matter of the Soul is a sono-sculptural work exploring human empathy with the process of dispersal in the Arctic.
+The Matter of the Soul is a musical and sono-sculptural work exploring human empathy with the process of dispersal in the Arctic.

 30th July to 17th August 2018